Instructor [2nd Dan Black Belt -Karate]View Details

-Aikido, a traditional Japanese martial art, was developed in the early part of the 20th century by Morihei Ueshiba (1883-1969), now known as O-Sensei (venerable teacher).
-Morihei Ueshiba O-Sensei, the Aikido Kaiso (founder), was born in 1883 in Tanabe, a coastal town in southern Japan.
-From the time of his youth, he studied various martial arts, eventually including sumo, swordsmanship, spear technique, staff technique, and various styles of jiujutsu, particularly the Yagyu and Daito styles.
+"Defence with a smile" is one of the beautiful definitions given to the system of Aikido, a traditional Japanese martial art, has been developed in the early part of the 20th century by Morihei Ueshiba (1883-1969), known as O-Sensei (venerable teacher).
+He redefined the martial arts and made it into a spiritual level.
+O-Sensei, was born in 1883 in Tanabe, a coastal town in southern Japan.
+From the time of his youth, he studied various martial arts, eventually including Sumo, Swordsmanship, Spear technique, Staff technique, and various styles of Jiu Jitsu, particularly the Yagyu and Daito styles.

 Literally, Aikido translates as "the way of harmony with Ki." (pronounced ‘key’) .
 Aikido seeks to unite this Ki of the Universe with the Ki found within each person.
 The Founder of Aikido believed that a person was at their highest level of self-actualization when univeral ki and one’s personal ki were aligned.
 Use of the word “ki” or spirit in a Japanese context doesn’t necessarily imply that of a religious connotation.
 Rather, it recognizes the inherent energy found in all living and nonliving things… all matter and non-matter, that is.

 The core principle of Aikido is not opposing the oncoming energy rather redirects it against the assailant himself.
 Hence it is not the muscle power and strength, but timing and correct positioning of the body that is used in Aikido.
 This makes any weak person including ladies can subdue a strong opponent with ease.